pmean/build-website/text/05/bayesian.md

 of Internal Medicine, 15 June 1999.
 130:1005-1013.

 I also got an email encouraging me to write about Bayesian Statistics from Bill Jefferys.
-He suggested Tom Loredo\'s \"Bayesian Inference for the Physical Sciences\" (BIPS) page as a good resource.\
+He suggested Tom Loredo's "Bayesian Inference for the Physical Sciences" (BIPS) page as a good resource.\
 \--\>
 [astrosun.tn.cornell.edu/staff/loredo/bayes/](http://astrosun.tn.cornell.edu/staff/loredo/bayes/)